 Eunice Nyokabi, 18 years, a mother to a young boy aged 2 years describes her challenges,

-“the stigma and discrimination I face from family and society is huge.
+“The stigma and discrimination I face from family and society are huge.
 I cannot afford my food or sanitary towels let alone baby food and diapers.”

 Faith Wilfred, another teenage mother, who is 17 years and a mother to a 9-month old baby while speaking to us, shared similar challenges as Eunice and how she would love to go back to school at least for her future and that of her child.